jeffmm/cmake_tutorial/v2-submodules/README.md

 add_subdirectory (take_two)
 ```

-Now we will add the take_two project repository as a submodule for our new project.
+Now we will add the TakeTwo project repository as a submodule for our new project.

 ```bash
 cd thirdparty
 git submodule add https://github.com/<your_github_username>/take_two.git take_two
 ```

-This will clone your take_two project repository into the `thirdparty` folder, and register take_two as a submodule in a newly-created `.gitmodules` file.
+This will clone your TakeTwo project repository into the `thirdparty` folder, and register it as a submodule in a newly-created `.gitmodules` file.

-Note: the take_two_project repo will **not** track the submodule's files, but instead tracks a pointer to a single commit in the submodule repository.
+Note: the TakeTwoProject repo will **not** track the TakeTwo submodule's files, but instead tracks a pointer to a single commit in the submodule repository.
 By default, this commit is the most recent commit on the submodule's master branch.
-You can choose to track a different branch using the command `git submodule add -b <branch_name> <repo_url> <local_folder>`.
+In order to have the pointer track future commits to the master branch, you can add the flag `git submodule add -b master <repo_url> <local_folder>`.
+You can also choose to track a different branch using the same flag: `git submodule add -b <branch_name> ...`

 In my example case here, my submodule is pointing to a branch named `submodule` in this same repository, which is identical to the contents of the `v1-cmake-intro` folder.

-Now we can compose a simple main function that utilizes the take_two library.
+Now we can compose a simple main function that utilizes the TakeTwo library.
 For example, my `src/take_two_project.cpp` file looks like this:

 ```cpp
 #include <iostream>